juniorcl/book-club-data-storing/README.md

 * Implementation of a MySQL database using Docker.

-* Connect Airflow and MySQL to collect and inserto into new database.
+* Connect Airflow and MySQL to collect and insert into new database.

 <!--
 ## 4.0 Top 3 Data Insights